- 1 Lean Change Management — What is the Secret Sauce?

 John Kotter stated this in his book "Leading Change: Why Transformation Efforts Fail" published in 1995.
-In 2007 Harvard Business Review published the equivocal article.
-For a discussion on the viability of this number see my blog post "Pitfalls of traditional organisational change management". ↩
+In 2007, Harvard Business Review published the equivocal article.
+For a discussion on the viability of this failure rate see my blog post "Pitfalls of traditional organisational change management". ↩

 Eric Ries describes validated learning as the progress made when assumption have been confirmed or rejected by subjecting each assumption to one or more customer validation test, Ries 2011. ↩

 Nudging is a concept in behavioral science, political theory, and behavioral economics. ↩